pawelc/docs/toread2.md

 Hyperdimensional computing An introduction to computing in distributed representation with high-dimensional random vectors CPU versus GPU: which can perform matrix computation faster—performance comparison for basic linear algebra subprograms Neural Machine Translation in Linear Time
+Recursive Neural Networks Can Learn Logical Semantics A Distributed Representation of Temporal Context
+A bayesian analysis of dynamics in free recall